Master of Arts and Psychology Specialist Degrees

-Numerous career opportunities are available to graduates of the program, both immediately upon graduation and following subsequent additional training:
+Numerous career opportunities are available to graduates of the program, both immediately upon graduation and following additional training:

 Successful completion of the Psy.S. program in School Psychology confers immediate eligibility for School Psychologist credentials from the Ohio Department of Education (educator licensure), authorizing employment by schools throughout Ohio.
-Graduates are also eligible to receive the Nationally Certified School Psychologist designation.
+Graduates also are eligible to receive the Nationally Certified School Psychologist designation.

 A platform for subsequent opportunities: